 Our products and services are subject to the risks inherent in a large-scale, complex telecommunications system employing advanced technology.
-Any disruption to our satellites, services, information systems or telecommunications infrastructure could result in the inability of our customers to receive our services for an indeterminate period of time.
+Any disruption to our satellites, services, information systems or telecommunications infrastructure could result in degrading or disrupting services to our customers for an indeterminate period of time.

 Since we launched our first satellites in the 1990's, most of our first-generation satellites have failed in orbit or have been retired, and we expect the remaining first-generation satellites to be retired in the future.
 Although we designed our second-generation satellites to provide commercial service over a 15-year life, we can provide no assurance as to whether any or all of them will continue in operation for their full 15-year design life.
+Satellites utilize highly complex technology and operate in the harsh environment of space and therefore are subject to significant operational risks while in orbit.

 Further, our satellites may experience temporary outages or otherwise may not be fully functioning at any given time.
 There are some remote tools we use to remedy certain types of problems affecting the performance of our satellites, but the physical repair of satellites in space is not feasible.
 We do not insure our satellites against in-orbit failures after an initial period of six months, whether the failures are caused by internal or external factors.
-In-orbit failure may result from various causes, including component failure, loss of power or fuel, inability to control positioning of the satellite, solar or other astronomical events, including solar radiation and flares, and collision with space debris.
+In-orbit failure may result from various causes, including component failure, array failures, telemetry transmitter failures, loss of power or fuel, inability to control positioning of the satellite, solar or other astronomical events, including solar radiation and flares, and collision with space debris or other satellites.
+These failures are commonly referred to as anomalies.
+Some of our satellites have had malfunctions and other anomalies in the past and may have anomalies in the future.
 Further, from time to time we move and relocate satellites within our constellation to improve coverage and service quality.
-Satellite repositioning may increase the risk of collision or damage to our satellites and may result in degraded service during the repositioning period.
+Satellite repositioning may increase the risk of collision or damage to our satellites and may result in degraded service during the repositioning.
+Although we do not incur any direct cash costs related to the failure of a satellite, if a satellite fails, we record an impairment charge in our statement of operations to reduce the remaining net book value of that satellite, if any, to zero, and any such impairment charges could depress our net income (or increase our net loss) for the period in which the failure occurs.
+Additionally, human operators may execute improper implementation commands that may negatively impact a satellite's performance.